Why should I brand my livestock?

 - Judges and attorneys reference brands in many types of civil litigations involving livestock; and

-- County clerks often receive a subpoena to testify in court as to the accuracy of their
+- County clerks often receive a subpoena to testify in court as to the accuracy of their brand registration procedure.

 Where do I need to register my brand?